PyCQA/bandit/doc/source/config.rst

    tests = B101,B102,B301

+Note that Bandit will look for `.bandit` file only if it is invoked with `-r` option.
+If you do not use `-r` or the INI file's name is not `.bandit`, you can specify the file's path explicitly with `--ini` option.

 Exclusions
 ----------
 In the event that a line of code triggers a Bandit issue, but that the line